JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 From this project tutorial you will:

-- Clearly understand how to use Actions to create an animation
+- Clearly understand how to use `Object` types to create an animation
 - Be able to create more complex animations
 - Display meaningful information on your animations